tschoffelen/react-native-map-link/README.md

     dialogTitle: 'This is the dialog Title', // optional (default: 'Open in Maps')
     dialogMessage: 'This is the amazing dialog Message', // optional (default: 'What app would you like to use?')
     cancelText: 'This is the cancel button text', // optional (default: 'Cancel')
-    appsWhiteList: ['google-maps'] // optionally you can set which apps to show (default: will show all supported apps installed on device)
+    appsWhiteList: ['google-maps'], // optionally you can set which apps to show (default: will show all supported apps installed on device)
+    appTitles: { 'google-maps': 'My custom Google Maps title' } // optionally you can override default app titles
     // app: 'uber'  // optionally specify specific app to use })
 ```